Cray-HPE/docs-csm/troubleshooting/known_issues/HSM_Discovery_StoreFailed_Error.md

-# HSM Discovery StoreFailed Error
+# HSM Discovery `StoreFailed` Error

 This problem occurs when hardware exists in a system across multiple BMCs that have bogus non-empty values for serial numbers and those BMCs are being discovered at the same time.
 This causes the same non-unique FRUID to be generated for that hardware.
-Concurrent discovery of theses BMCs causes database deadlocks to occur and causes HSM discovery for most of those BMCs to fail with 'StoreFailed'.
+Concurrent discovery of theses BMCs causes database deadlocks to occur and causes HSM discovery for most of those BMCs to fail with `StoreFailed`.

 ## Known Causes

 One of the known types of hardware to cause this is Castle nodes with HBM.
-In this case, a non-unique FRUID is generated because the empty DIMM slots do not include the redfish `Status` struct showing it is `Absent` and the `SerialNumber` field shows up as a non-empty string, "NO DIMM".
+In this case, a non-unique FRUID is generated because the empty DIMM slots do not include the redfish `Status` field showing it is `Absent` and the `SerialNumber` field shows up as a non-empty string, "NO DIMM".
 Because it isn't reporting `Absent`, HSM thinks it is populated and creates a FRU entry for it.
 Because the `SerialNumber` redfish field is non-empty, HSM creates a FRUID for the FRU entry where HSM would have otherwise just created a unique bogus FRUID.
-The FRUID that gets created for all empty DIMMs ends up being the same, `Memory.Unknown.NODIMM.NODIMM`.
+The FRUID that gets created for all empty DIMM slots end up being the same, `Memory.Unknown.NODIMM.NODIMM`.

-## Fixes
+## Workarounds

 ### Wait For it to Clear Up

-This issue will clear itself up after a while if left alone if the hms-discovery cron job is enabled.
+This issue will clear itself up after a while if left alone if the `hms-discovery` cron job is enabled.

 The discovery cron job will periodically run and restart HMS discovery on any BMCs that previously failed.
 When running concurrent discoveries on the problem BMCs, some of them will succeed while the others will experience a database deadlock and fail again with `StoreFailed`.
 So eventually, all BMCs will get successfully discovered.

 The amount of time it will take to clear itself up is very difficult to estimate and depends heavily on the number of BMCs with the same troublesome hardware.
 It also depends on the varying speeds of discovery calls to the hardware and if HSM will reach the storage stage of discovery for multiple BMCs at around the same time.
-It could take anywhere from 5mins to 20+ hours to fully clear itself up.
+It could take anywhere from 5 mins to 20+ hours to fully clear itself up.

 ### Manually Re-discover